eed3si9n/herding-cats/docs/07/a.md

 ### State datatype

-When writing code using immutable data structure, one pattern that arises often is passing of a value that represents some state.
+When writing code using an immutable data structure, one pattern that arises often is passing of a value that represents some state.
 The example I like to use is Tetris.
-Imagine a functional implementation of Tetris where `Tetrix.init` creates the initial state, and then various transition functions returning a transformed state and some return value:
+Imagine a functional implementation of Tetris where `Tetrix.init` creates the initial state, and then various transition functions return a transformed state and some return value:

 ```scala
 val (s0, _) = Tetrix.init()